top of page

 Fiction Fellow, Kimbilio for Black Fiction

-Summer Comedy Workshop Award Recipient, Voices of Our Nations Arts Foundation
+Summer Comedy Workshop Funding Recipient, Voices of Our Nations Arts Foundation

 Diversity Grantee, Delacorte Review, Columbia Journalism School